tjcarney89/swift-optionals-readme-ios-0217/README.md

 > Life shrinks or expands in proportion to one’s courage. -[Anais Nin](https://en.wikipedia.org/wiki/Anaïs_Nin)

+## Overview

+In this lesson we'll introduce a new data type, optionals.

 ## Learning Objectives

-* Explain that an `Optional` either contains a value, or it doesn't.
-* Explain that we know whether or not an `Optional` contains a value by checking to see if the value is not equal `!=` to `nil`.
-* Set an optional variable to a valueless state by assigning it the value `nil`.
+* Set an optional variable to a valueless state by assigning it the value `nil`
 * Use an if statement to find out whether an `Optional` contains a value by comparing the `Optional` against `nil`.
 * Use *optional binding* to find out whether an optional contains a value, and if so, to make that value available as a temporary constant.